crisp-im/node-crisp-api/README.md

 You will need to adjust your code so that:

-1. The RTM events mode is set to WebSockets: `CrispClient.setRtmMode(Crisp.RTM_MODES.WebSockets)`
+1. The RTM events mode is set to WebSockets: `CrispClient.setRtmMode("websockets")`

 ### Available realtime events